Logo

 • One-time expenses will need to be accounted for in the coming accounting period.
 For example, you may need to hire ten new employees, so you use a recruiting agency to help secure the best talent.
 These types of one-time costs must be considered for each budget period.

-• Fixed expenses are the ones that you’ll have month after month, and these will include things that are in contract, such as leases, mortgages, utility costs and so on.
+• Fixed expenses are the ones that you’ll have month after month, and these will include things that are in the contract, such as leases, mortgages, utility costs, and so on.
 For the most part, these expenses are the same from one month to the next or may vary slightly when the provider raises their prices.
 Salaries will also be considered fixed costs, even though your employees may get a raise every year.

 • Variable costs are also a major expense, and these will be things such as the cost of goods or having to hire outside labor.
 For example, let’s assume that 20% of your costs are from outside labor that you commission, and you receive a bulk order of goods that was unexpected.
 This would be a variable cost.
 You couldn’t have known that the commission would be necessary and the increase in the cost of goods would exist.
 This is a variable cost.